What To Do On Sunshine Coast [2024 Update]

 From June to October every year, the humpback whales travel the Sunshine Coast waters during their north migration.
-Whale watching adventures are available, or even swimming with the whales if you’re brave.
+Whale-watching adventures are available, or you can even swim with the whales if you’re brave.
 Or, you can just gaze from afar from the Noosa National Park.

-Experience the sea life, Sunshine Coast, with a short trip to Mudjimba Island.
+While you’re out exploring these shores, experience the sea life on the Sunshine Coast with a short trip to Mudjimba Island.
 You’ll be treated to dolphins, turtles, wobbegongs, stingrays, crayfish, starfish and eels.

 There are a whole host of watersport and coastal activities on offer on and around the Sunshine Coast beaches, such as: